Kent State Men's Basketball Camps

 Prior to his arrival at Motlow, Steinburg served as an assistant coach and recruiting coordinator at the University of California-Davis.
-Given the task to assist head coach, Gary Stewart in the Aggie’s transition from NCAA Division II to I reclassification, Steinburg responded by helping sign arguably the best recruiting classes in the Big West Conference during his tenure.
+Given the task to assist in the Aggie’s transition from NCAA Division II to I reclassification, Steinburg responded by helping sign arguably the best recruiting classes in the Big West Conference during his tenure.
 In addition to his recruiting efforts, Steinburg played an instrumental role in skill development, scouting, marketing and public relations of the Aggie basketball program.

-"There is no one better qualified who can share the Kent State vision and tradition of success with our current student-athletes and potential recruits.
-I've know DeAndre and seen him grow and develop from a 17-year old kid into the hard-working driven professional he is today.
-We are pleased to welcome him aboard and looking forward to having him start working with our team."
+"We are excited to have DeAndre back at Kent State," said Senderoff.
+“There is no one better qualified who can share the Kent State vision and tradition of success with our current student-athletes and potential recruits.
+I've known DeAndre and seen him grow and develop from a 17-year-old kid into the hard-working, driven professional he is today."

-Kent State's all-time leader in assists (625) and steals (229), Haynes enters the coaching ranks after wrapping up a six-year professional career with FIBA Europe that included stops in Belgium, Hungary, Germany and Finland.
+Kent State's all-time leader in assists (625) and steals (229), Haynes entered the coaching ranks after wrapping up a six-year professional career with FIBA Europe that included stops in Belgium, Hungary, Germany and Finland.
 Most recently while playing for Namika Lappeenranta in Finland during the 2011-12 season, he averaged 14.2 points, 4.8 assists and 4.8 rebounds per game.

 "This is a tremendous opportunity and I want to thank Coach Senderoff and the entire Kent State Administration for the chance to carry the proud winning tradition of the program forward," said Haynes.